kildevaeld/ofir-assigment/README.md

 ## Details

-New jobs can be created via the admin interface or by posting to the `/api/jobs` endpoint (needs a authenticated user).
+New jobs can be created via the admin interface or by posting to the `/api/jobs` endpoint (needs an authenticated user).

 ### Technology
 I'm using Django restframework for the restful stuff under the `/api/*` urls.